MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Weeks of supply

-Weeks of supply is a metric to measure how long a product inventory will last before it needs to be replenished.
-It is a metric that calculates the number of weeks that a company or organization can continue to operate based on its current inventory levels based on its current sales or consumption.
+Weeks of supply is a metric to measure how long a product inventory lasts before it needs to be replenished.
+It's a metric that calculates the number of weeks that a company or organization can continue to operate based on its current inventory levels based on its current sales or consumption.

 For example, if a company has 500 units of a product in stock and consumes 50 units per week on average, its weeks of supply would be 10 weeks (500 units ÷ 50 units per week).
-This means that the company can continue to operate for 10 weeks before it needs to replenish its inventory to avoid stockouts or delays in fulfilling customer orders.
+In this case, the company can continue to operate for 10 weeks before it needs to replenish its inventory to avoid stockouts or delays in fulfilling customer orders.

 Weeks of supply can be calculated for various types of products, including raw materials, finished goods, and supplies.
-It is an important metric for inventory management, production planning, and supply chain management, as it helps companies to avoid stockouts, minimize waste, and ensure that they have sufficient inventory to meet customer demand.
+It's an important metric for inventory management, production planning, and supply chain management.
+Weeks of supply helps companies to avoid stockouts, minimize waste, and ensure that they have sufficient inventory to meet customer demand.

 ![Weeks of supply KPI report.](media/Weeks-Of-Supply.png)